jonnigs/Tolvunarfraedi_2/README.md

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.
 Some of the Java classes use methods in classes from the [algs4 collection by princeton](https://algs4.cs.princeton.edu/code/).

+### Upprifjun

+Review at the end of the semester.

+1. Java method reverseStack.
+Accepts a stack and returns a stack with the same components but in reversed order.
+2. Java method farthestM.
+Accepts a bag of 2D points and integer m.
+The method calculates the distances from the origin and returns the m greates distances.
+3. C++ method insertion.
+Insertion sort for std::vector of int.

+### 11. Verkefni

+1. Java class v1.
+Uses the algs4 function DijkstraSP on the graph from mEWG.txt and writes out the distance from vertex 0 to vertecies 168, 200 & 201.

 ### 8. Verkefni

 1. & 2.
 Add delete and swap to the Java class SinglyLinkedList.
 The delete method deletes a node in a singly linked list by its number and connects the list so its only missing one node.
 The swap method swaps the position of two nodes in a Singly Linked List.